Toronto Wolfpack records and statistics

 This is a list of all the records and statistics of rugby league side the Toronto Wolfpack.
 It concentrates on the records of the team and the performances of the players who have played for this team.
-The newly created Wolfpack played their first game against Siddal ARFLC in the 2002 Challenge Cup on 25 February 2002, Toronto won the match 14–6.
+The newly created Wolfpack played their first game against Siddal ARFLC in the 2017 Challenge Cup on 25 February 2017, Toronto won the match 14–6.
+As of 5 October 2019 the Wolfpack have played 88 games.